UMI-on-Air: Embodiment-Aware Guidance for Embodiment-Agnostic Visuomotor Policies: Related Works

 \textbf{Aerial Manipulation.} While aerial manipulation is a subset of mobile manipulation, it introduces distinct challenges compared to ground-based mobile embodiments, including disturbance near ground and wall, stability requirements, underactuated nonlinear dynamics, and strict payload constraints.
-Aerial manipulation has been demonstrated across a wide variety of applications, including inspection of surfaces~\cite{bodie2019omnidirectional, guo2024aerial}, writing and painting~\cite{lanegger2022aerial, guo2024flying}, object grasping~\cite{ubellacker2024softgrasp, bauer2024an}, insertion~\cite{schuster2022automated, wang2023millimeter}, and articulated object interaction~\cite{brunner2022planning, lee2021manip}.
-These successes have typically relied on specialized hardware systems coupled with carefully engineered control strategies for a specific task, but remain hard to scale to novel manipulation goals or environments.
-To support broader deployment across aerial tasks, recent research has shifted toward developing general-purpose frameworks that abstract away embodiment-specific dynamics—for example, EE-centric control interfaces~\cite{he2025flying}, which decouples high-level decision making from low-level embodiment-specific actuation.
-Despite these advancements, robust and generalizable policies for such systems require training on large-scale \emph{robot} data that span diverse objects, scenes, and flight conditions.
+Aerial manipulation has been demonstrated across a wide variety of applications, including inspection~\cite{bodie2019omnidirectional, guo2024aerial}, writing and painting~\cite{lanegger2022aerial, guo2024flying}, object grasping~\cite{ubellacker2024softgrasp, bauer2024an}, pick-and-place~\cite{cao2025proximal}, insertion~\cite{wang2023millimeter}, and articulated object interaction~\cite{brunner2022planning, lee2021manip}.
+These successes have typically relied on specialized hardware systems coupled with carefully engineered control strategies for specific tasks, but remain hard to scale to novel manipulation goals or environments.
+Recent research has shifted toward general frameworks that abstract away embodiment-specific dynamics, such as the EE-centric control interface that decouples high-level decision making from low-level embodiment-specific actuation~\cite{he2025flying}.
+However, robust and generalizable policies for such systems require large-scale \emph{robot} data that span diverse objects, scenes, and flight conditions.
 However, data collection directly with UAMs is challenging due to the difficulty of deploying drones across diverse physical environments, motivating alternative strategies for data collection and deployment.